Vandivier/afterecon/content/2016-10-17-james-buchanan-and-the-synthesis-of-austrian-and-neoclassical-economics.md

 ---
-title: James Buchanan and the Synthesis of Austrian and Neoclassical Economics
+title: "James Buchanan and the Synthesis of Austrian and Neoclassical Economics"
 date: 2016-10-17 15:00:53
 author: John Vandivier
 ---